Roosevelt Annual Report

 During the 2022-2023 school year, Roosevelt had 278/285, comprising 97.5% of parents representing their student(s) at parent-teacher conferences.

 ZPS is proud of the work happening in each building.
 The commitment of district staff to ensure that all Zeeland students are able to learn in an environment where they feel safe, valued, loved and learning is evident at all levels.
-At Roosevelt, we are particularly proud of the strength of our staff in building and fostering relationships with students and families.
+At Roosevelt, we are particularly proud of the strength of our staff in our building and fostering relationships with students and families.
 With the partnership of family and community, we take pride in fostering lifelong learners.